 We mainly arrange transport, tours and pilgrimages in Croatia and Bosnia and Herzegovina.
 We also have had experience delivering these services all across Europe.
 Our other services include reserving accommodation, employing guide services, sale of airline and ferry tickets, visa application assistance, giving helpful information and more.

-With over 25 years of experience, you can rely on us to provide one of the best travel experiences our region can provide.
+With over 25 years of experience, you can rely on us to provide one of the best travel experiences our region can offer.

 Pilgrims of many backgrounds venture here seeking spiritual guidance, redemption, rest and inner peace.
-Medjugorje is famous for its monthly message received from our Blessed Mother, its thousands of conversions and healings, and the hosting of the International Youth Festival every year from the first of August to the sixth of August since 1989.
+Medjugorje is famous for its monthly message received from our Blessed Mother, its thousands of conversions and healings, and the hosting of the International Youth Festival every year from the 1st of August to the 6th of August since 1989.

 Sarajevo is the largest city in Bosnia and Herzegovina and a well-known culture centre of Southeast Europe.
 It is one of the few European cities that have a mosque, a synagogue, an orthodox and catholic church within the same neighborhood.

 The most popular tourist locations include the Baščaršija, Sarajevo’s historical and cultural city center, and the Tunnel of Hope, the war tunnel used during the siege of Sarajevo in 1993.

 Historically, Sarajevo is the city where World War I started with the assassination of archduke Franz Ferdinand in 1914.